Professor Anne Tallontire

 Research interests

 In my research I have considered who benefits in the supply chain, whose voice is heard in the governance of the supply chain, and the standards that are used to promote sustainability.
-My experience has largely been I the agri-food sector where I focus on the impacts and perspectives of those at the producer end of the chain.
-I have undertaken research and consultancy projects for a variety of national and international clients, including UK Department for International Development, Department for Food and Rural Affairs, Fairtrade Labelling Organizations International, Foreign Investment Advisory Service of the World Bank, Ethical Trading Initiative, United Nations Common Fund for Commodities, Food and Agriculture Organization, Hivos.
+My experience has largely been in the agri-food sector where I focus on the impacts and perspectives of those at the producer end of the chain.
+Building on my educational leadership in the faculty and university, I have undertaken research on sustainability education, organisational change, and global education partnerships.

 I am a member of the Fair Trade International Symposium (FTIS) Steering Group, the leading international group of academics and practitioners working on fair trade.
-The next FTIS will be hosted at Leeds in 19-21 June 2023.
+I hosted the FTIS at Leeds in 19-21 June 2023.

 Current projects: